 #7 Don’t reinvent the wheel

 Don’t try to be MacGyver.
-If a simple solution exists, then use it.
-Because no one will reward you for making a problem harder than it should be.
-But if something goes wrong, you’ll look like an idiot for not having used a proven solution.
+If a simple solution exists, use it.
+No one will pat your back for overcomplicating things.
+But if something goes wrong, you’ll look like a dope for not using a proven solution.

-#10 Use critical thinking, even when you’re told something can only be done one way
+#10 Use critical thinking, even if you’re told there’s only one way

-Don’t blindly accept assumed truths, no matter the source.
-Instead, ask questions if there’s even 1% of uncertainty.
-Because ALL humans make mistakes, no exceptions.
+Don’t blindly accept truths, no matter the source.
+Ask questions if you’re even 1% unsure.
+We all make mistakes, no exceptions.

-Even the simplest of devices won’t be simple once they’re taken apart.
-So, know exactly how something works before you take it apart.
-Especially if you don’t have a manual lying around.
+Even the simplest devices can turn into a puzzle once taken apart.
+So, understand exactly how something works before you dismantle it.
+Especially if you don’t have a handy manual around.

-You do NOT know everything.
-And if you’re an expert in your field, this simply means you know more than most people.
+You don’t know it all.
+Even if you’re a big shot in your field, it just means you know more than most folks.

 #13 Double and triple-check your work

-I always check my work after a couple of days’ break.
-This clears my mind and allows me to catch mistakes I overlooked before.
-The following are articles I’ve written on how to check your work:
+I like to check my work after a couple of days’ break.
+It clears my head and helps me spot errors I missed earlier.
+Here are some articles I’ve written on how to check your work: